Community Outreach (GPR ICARE)

-The International Centre for Advancement of Rural Eye care (ICARE), LVPEI's community outreach program, began in May 1998, with the aim of making high-quality, appropriate eye care accessible to all.
-ICARE focuses on both the geographically removed as well as the economically disadvantaged groups.
+The Gullapalli Pratibha Rao International Centre for Advancement of Rural Eye Care (GPR ICARE), LVPEI's community outreach program, began in May 1998, with the aim of making high-quality, appropriate eye care accessible to all.
+GPR ICARE focuses on both the geographically removed as well as the economically disadvantaged groups.

 This outreach program, through support from Christoffel Blindenmission, Germany and Sightsavers International, UK, caters efficiently to a wide and disparate population.